Azure/azureml-examples/website/docs/cheatsheet/environment.md

 2. Use one of the [curated environment](https://docs.microsoft.com/en-us/azure/machine-learning/resource-curated-environments).
 3. Use one of the [default base image](https://github.com/Azure/AzureML-Containers), and ask AzureML to manage Conda dependencies by [providing a `condaDependencies` object](#create-conda-dependencies).
 4. Use a previously [registered environment](#registered-environments).
-5. Use a custom docker image and use a python environment in the image directly by using this as the docker base image for the environment and set `user_managed_dependencies=True`.
-AzureML won't be able to manage and add extra python dependencies.
-To install additional packages, user need to run installation script inside the job script so these additional packages will be installed in the running container instead of into the image.
-See example [here](#advanced-shell-initialization-script).
-6. Use a dockerfile to ask AzureML to build the docker image.
-User can manage the python environment in the dockerfile and set `user_managed_dependencies=True`, or ask AzureML to manage Conda dependencies by [providing a `condaDependencies` object](#create-conda-dependencies).
+5. Use a [custom docker image or dockerfile](#advanced-custom-docker-images).
+User can either use a python environment in the image directly by using this as the docker base image for the environment and set `user_managed_dependencies=True`, in this case AzureML won't be able to manage and add extra python dependencies.
+Or user can ask AzureML to manage Conda dependencies by [providing a `condaDependencies` object](#create-conda-dependencies).

 :::tip
 When the conda dependencies are managed by AzureML (`user_managed_dependencies=False`, by default), AzureML will check whether the same environment has already been materialized into a docker image in the Azure Container Registry associated with the AzureML workspace.
 If it is a new environment, AzureML will have a job preparation stage to build